LegumeFederation/cvitjs/Configuration.md

 Outside of the `[general]` section, any of the configuration options may be overridden in the gff file using the attribute column.

+It is recommended to avoid the use of `enable_pileup` or `hide_label_overlap` if possible, as they may cause slow performance in larger datasets.

 ### [general]

 The general section describes how to draw the base items of CViT, title, ruler, and any data that has the type column (3rd) as `chromosome`